1947 Poonch rebellion: Rebellion (October 1947)

 On 21 October, the Pakistani Army's public relations officer issued a press release to the API about the impending Pashtun tribal invasion, but instructed that the news be published as coming from the Azad Kashmir headquarters at Pallandri.
 On the night of 21 October, Khurshid Anwar crossed into Jammu and Kashmir near Muzaffarabad, heading a lashkar of 4,000 Pashtun tribesmen.
 In the next few days the tribal force swelled to over 12,000 men.
 Facing an impending collapse, the Maharaja acceded to the Indian Union, following which India air-lifted troops to defend Srinagar on 27 October.
 From this point on the tribal invasion and the Poonch rebellion proceeded in parallel.

 On 27 October, a Kashmir Liberation Committee was established, headed by the Pakistani Prime Minister Liaquat Ali Khan.
 Colonel Akbar Khan, as the military member, and Sardar Ibrahim, as the representative of Azad Kashmir were included, as were the finance officer Ghulam Mohammad and a political officer Major Yusuf.
 The 'GHQ Azad' of General Kiani was asked to report to this committee.
 In due course, Justice Din Muhammad, a retired judge of the Lahore High Court, was appointed as a "trusted agent" of the Pakistan government to liaise with the Azad Kashmir government, who also doubled as the chair of the Liberation Committee.

 The PAVO Cavalry commanded by Col. "Tommy" Masud was now called into action.
 Under the cover of the rebellion, the regiment attacked the border town of Bhimber with armoured cars during the night of 23 October.
-The town, guarded by only a company of Dogra troops, supported by half-trained civilians of the Rashtriya Swayamsevak Sangh, easily succumbed.
+The town, guarded by only a company of Dogra troops, supported by half-trained civilians of the Rashtriya Swayamsevak Sangh (RSS), easily succumbed.
 In the morning, the Azad rebels moved in and looted the town, possibly organised by INA personnel.
 After the fall of the fort, the PAVO Cavalry withdrew to their base and allowed the rebels to take the credit.